PanJohnny/Website/README.md

 This is command line like website that I made in a few days.
 The pages are currently rendered cliet side using express.js.
 Please note that this is not a final version and I only show some of my projects.

 ## Endpoints
- - / - command line
+ * / - command line
- - /projects - projects
+ * /projects - projects
- - /projects/p-:project - project by name
+ * /projects/p-:project - project by name, params:
- params:
     - project - project name, lower case and '-' without ' '

- - /projects/t-:tag - all projects by tag
+ * /projects/t-:tag - all projects by tag, params:
- params:
     - tag - tag name

 ## How to build
  1) Install all dependencies